NoLieNoSean/NoNotes/content/Notes/Algebra1_L8.md

 >[!Note]
 >Theorem 2 does not say anything about the existence of bases, only that if bases exist, they must have the same cardinality.
 We proved Theorem 1 for a reason.

 We have already shown that any basis of $\mathbb{R}^{n}$ has $n$ vectors.
 This is a result of pivot analysis.
-Now, we need to show this result for all fdvsps.
+Now, we will show an analogue for a general fdvsp.
 Again, two strategies:
 1. Use first principles of vector spaces to prove the result.
 2. Show that every fdvsp is isomorphic to $\mathbb{R}^{n}$.